This page contains unmarked spoilers for this film, Logan, and Deadpool. You Have Been Warned!

 - Bittersweet Ending:

 - Subverted.
-Deadpool prevented a Bad Future yet Vanessa and most of the X-Force are still dead.
+Deadpool prevents a Bad Future by sacrificing himself for Russell, yet Vanessa and most of the X-Force are still dead.
 Deadpool then uses time travel to save his girlfriend and Peter, changing it into a happy ending.

 - Black Comedy: In spades.
 In particular, the way most of the X-Force is quickly (and gruesomely) dispatched.
 The very first thing the movie starts with is Deadpool winding up a music box of Wolverine impaled on a wooden spike, and pushing the spike down to start it.